 Craig Horn is a Republican member of the North Carolina General Assembly.
 He is one of the primary sponsors of a 2019 bill that would mandate Holocaust education in schools.

 Ilana Cone Kennedy is the director of education for the Holocaust Center for Humanity in Seattle, which facilitates Holocaust education through teacher training and community programs.

 Carolyn B. Maloney is a Democratic congresswoman from New York.
-She’s sponsoring the “Never Again Education Act,” which aims to improve Holocaust education nationwide.
+She sponsored a bill offering paid leave to federal workers, which passed in December 2019.
+She’s also sponsoring the “Never Again Education Act,” which aims to improve Holocaust education nationwide.
 Arrange an interview with Maloney through Jennifer Bell.

 Symone Sass coordinates the Meal Partners Program for Jewish Federation & Family Services of Orange County.
 The program organizes meals between Holocaust survivors and volunteers to reduce isolation and broaden survivors’ support systems.

 Alan J. Singer is a professor of teaching, learning and technology at Hofstra University in Hempstead, N.Y.
 He previously taught social studies in New York City and has studied how teachers address the Holocaust in the classroom.

 Karen Small is the managing director of the Bildner Center for the Study of Jewish Life at Rutgers University.
 She oversees the school’s Holocaust Resource Center and helps lead training programs for educators.

 Alan Steinweis is a professor of history and Holocaust studies at the University of Vermont.
 He directs the school’s Center for Holocaust Studies and is an expert on the history of Nazi Germany.